 Sustainability Focus Areas

-Based upon our sustainability risk assessments conducted as part of our strategic planning, annual business planning and enterprise risk program, we have identified the most important risk and opportunity areas that we currently believe will have the greatest impact on Toromont’s long-term sustainability and growth.
+Based upon our sustainability and climate-change risk assessments conducted as part of our strategic planning, annual business planning and enterprise risk program, we have identified the most important risk and opportunity areas that we currently believe will have the greatest impact on Toromont’s long-term sustainability and growth.

 We are committed to advancing our approach in each area as part of our journey to continuously improve how we assess, articulate and make progress.